 Accessing PubMed via the library website will enable full text linking to material to which we have a subscription.

 Information on how to use PubMed is available here.

-Medline is the National Library of Medicine journal citation database - it is practically the same content as PubMed but has better search functionality.
+Medline is the National Library of Medicine journal citation database - it is the same content as PubMed but has better search functionality.
 It can be accessed via the library webpage on the Ovid platform.
 Advantages of Medline over PubMed include:

 These features make Medline better for focused searching, and are especially valuable for those doing literature or systematic reviews.
 Users can also create personal accounts to save searches and to create subject alerts.